Backend: Cloud server dashboard (e.g., AWS IoT or Thingspeak).

 8.1 Introduction

 The successful deployment of the pilot Real-Time Transformer Monitoring System (RT-TMS) demonstrates its potential to transform how KPLC maintains its power distribution network.
-To maximize this value, a structured full-scale rollout plan combined with continuous system enhancements is essential.

 This chapter details the future enhancements envisioned and the national-level deployment strategy.